smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 #### Explanation

-This statistic is according to researchers with the U.S. Forest Service and the University of Vermont.
+This statistic is according to researchers with the U.S. Forest Service and the University of Vermont Spatial Analysis Lab.
 Our analysis shows a smaller change.

 #### Supporting Code